leejet/stable-diffusion.cpp/examples/cli/README.md

   --sampling-method                        sampling method, one of [euler, euler_a, heun, dpm2, dpm++2s_a, dpm++2m, dpm++2mv2, ipndm, ipndm_v, lcm, ddim_trailing,
-                                           tcd] (default: euler for Flux/SD3/Wan, euler_a otherwise) --prediction                             prediction type override, one of [eps, v, edm_v, sd3_flow, flux_flow] --scheduler                              denoiser sigma scheduler, one of [discrete, karras, exponential, ays, gits, smoothstep, sgm_uniform, simple], default: discrete --skip-layers                            layers to skip for SLG steps (default: [7,8,9])
+                                           tcd] (default: euler for Flux/SD3/Wan, euler_a otherwise) --prediction                             prediction type override, one of [eps, v, edm_v, sd3_flow, flux_flow] --lora-apply-mode                        the way to apply LoRA, one of [auto, immediately, at_runtime], default is auto.
+In auto mode, if the model weights contain any quantized parameters, the at_runtime mode will be used; otherwise, immediately will be used.The immediately mode may have precision and compatibility issues with quantized parameters, but it usually offers faster inference speed and, in some cases, lower memory usageThe at_runtime mode, on the other hand, is exactly the opposite.
+  --scheduler                              denoiser sigma scheduler, one of [discrete, karras, exponential, ays, gits, smoothstep, sgm_uniform, simple], default:
+                                           discrete
+  --skip-layers                            layers to skip for SLG steps (default: [7,8,9])